 When to start?

-What to include in the design?
+What to include in the project?

-Cooperation with an interior designer
+Collaboration with an interior designer

-Daily benefits
+Everyday benefits

 - Savings – better control over energy consumption means real financial benefits.